 Florist shop window display in Old Town.
 One of these items, I’m sure, is not for sale.

-This entry was posted on Tuesday, September 26th, 2006 at 12:01 am and is filed under Alexandria VA, Old Town, cat, city life, photoblog.
+This entry was posted on Tuesday, September 26th, 2006 at 12:01 am and is filed under Alexandria VA, cat, city life, Old Town, photoblog.
 You can follow any responses to this entry through the RSS 2.0 feed.
+Both comments and pings are currently closed.

 This is such a purrfect picture.
 In quilting circles we call that pattern on the planter box a federalist shell.
 That detail paired with the lovely window setting really gives a sense of place to your photo.
 And of course the sweet shop cat is the star.
 I love its wiskers.
 Wonderful photo!